-The primary means for public release of NAEP results is a printed summary report known as The Nation's Report Card.
-This report is accompanied by a dedicated website: http://nationsreportcard.gov.
-The printed report and website will provide detailed information on the results of the 2011 NAEP Writing Assessment and the students who participated.
+The primary means for public release of NAEP results is a dedicated website: http://nationsreportcard.gov.
+The website provides detailed information on results from NAEP assessments.
 Results will be reported for specific groups of students and for states and large urban districts that participate in the NAEP assessment.
-NAEP results are reported for demographic subgroups, including females and males, students from various racial/ethnic backgrounds, and students who took the 2011 NAEP Writing Assessment with and without accommodations.
+NAEP results are reported for demographic subgroups, including females and males, students from various racial/ethnic backgrounds, and students who took the 2017 NAEP Writing Assessment with and without accommodations.
 Individual student performance on NAEP assessments is not reported.

-The information available from the results of the 2011 NAEP Writing Assessment will provide important new data during the tenure of the framework.
+The information available from the results of the 2017 NAEP Writing Assessment will provide important new data during the tenure of the framework.
 Because the assessment measures student writing achievement within a specific context that is limited by time and resources, there are limitations to the data reported and to uses of those data.
 NAEP reports do not evaluate results or provide conclusive statements about the level of writing achievement among K-12 students, nor is the assessment designed to drive curriculum or writing instruction.